realA10001986/Time-Circuits-Display/README.md

 If other props are connected, they might bring their own time travel sound effects.
 In this case, you can uncheck this to disable the Time Circuit's own time travel sounds.

 This option only covers sounds played during time travel, not other sound effects.

+##### &#9193; Play default sound-on-the-hour

+If this option is checked, the TCD will play a sound on every hour.
+You will hear Hill Valley's clock tower bell and Marty McFly telling you the time.

+Note that if there is either ["hour.mp3" or a "hour-xx.mp3"](#additional-custom-sounds) file for the current hour present on the SD card, this sound will be played instead of the default.

 ##### &#9193; Alarm base is real present time